Own-Data-Privateer/hoardy-web/tool/README.md

   - `-z, --zero-terminated`
   : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

-- action:
-  - `--move`
-  : move source files under `DESTINATION`; default
-  - `--copy`
-  : copy source files to files under `DESTINATION`
-  - `--hardlink`
-  : create hardlinks from source files to paths under `DESTINATION`
-  - `--symlink`
-  : create symlinks from source files to paths under `DESTINATION`

 - updates to `--output`s:
   - `--no-overwrites`
-  : disallow overwrites and replacements any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default;
+  : disallow overwrites and replacements of any existing `--output` files under `DESTINATION`, i.e. only ever create new files under `DESTINATION`, producing errors instead of attempting any other updates; default;
     `--output` targets that are broken symlinks will be considered to be non-existent and will be replaced;
     when the operation's source is binary-eqivalent to the `--output` target, the operation will be permitted, but the disk write will be reduced to a noop, i.e. the results will be deduplicated;
     the `dirname` of a source file and the `--to` target directories can be the same, in that case the source file will be renamed to use new `--output` name, though renames that attempt to swap source file names will still fail